One of the most frustrating things that happen when browsing a website is unexpected layout changes on a page.

 Embeds and iFrames

-Embeds allow you to incorporate and display content from other sites on a page, such as YouTube videos, Google Maps, Instagram posts, and more.
-There are various embedding methods, for example:
+Embeds let you display content from other sites on a page – YouTube videos, Google Maps, Instagram posts, and more.
+There are various embedding methods:

-One issue is that most embeddable applications do not include the exact dimensions of the embedded content upfront.
-For instance, if you embed a tweet, it might include only text or text + an image.
+The problem is that most embeddable applications don’t include exact dimensions upfront.
+If you embed a tweet, it might contain only text or text + an image – the platform can’t predict the exact height.

-Since the exact dimensions are unknown, most platforms offering embeds do not include dimensions in their code.
-As a result, when the embedded content loads, it might cause significant layout changes.
+Since dimensions are unknown, most embed codes don’t include them.
+When the embedded content loads, it can cause significant layout shifts.

-When using embeds, you can improve the CLS score by setting the required dimensions upfront and then using a placeholder or fallback content.
+To improve CLS, set the required dimensions upfront and use a placeholder or fallback content.

-To determine the required embed height, you can check the final embed using Chrome’s Developer Tools.
-This way, you can set placeholder dimensions so that there’s enough space for the embed (when it loads) without causing layout changes.
+You can determine the needed embed height using Chrome’s Developer Tools.
+Set placeholder dimensions so there’s enough space when the embed loads.

 Widgets and certain platforms like Google Maps allow you to set the embed dimensions in a way that won’t cause issues in this regard.